Early results from GLASS-JWST. XI: Stellar masses and mass-to-light ratio of z>7 galaxies: Data set and methods

 \section{Data set and methods}

 We use the first set of NIRCam observations taken on June 28-29 2022 as part of the GLASS-ERS 1324 program in 7 wide filters (F090W, F115W, F150W, F200W, F277W, F356W and F444W).
-These data were taken in parallel to NIRISS observations (Roberts-Borsani et al. 2022, in prep., Paper I), targeting the Abell2744 cluster, with the NIRCam fields centered at RA=0:14:02.6142, Dec=-30:21:38.793 and RA=0:13:58.4752, Dec=-30:18:52.094.
-They were analysed through the {\em JWST} pipeline\footnote{\url{https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline-overview}}, slightly modified as described by \citet[Paper II]{merlin22subm}.
+These data were taken in parallel to NIRISS \citep{doyon12} observations \citep[Paper I]{roberts-borsani22}, targeting the Abell2744 cluster, with the NIRCam fields centered at RA=0:14:02.6142, Dec=-30:21:38.793 and RA=0:13:58.4752, Dec=-30:18:52.094.
+They were analysed through the {\em JWST} pipeline\footnote{\url{https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline-overview}}, slightly modified as described by \citet[Paper II]{merlin22}.
 Source detection was carried out on the F444W band, while aperture fluxes were computed in the other bands on the PSF-matched images.
-We use corrected aperture photometry, computed as explained by \cite{merlin22subm}.
+We use corrected aperture photometry, computed as explained by \cite{merlin22}.

-Galaxies were selected based on color and photometric redshifts criteria, as described in two companion papers.
-The $7<z <9$ sample is described by \citet[Paper X]{leethochawalit22subm}, while \citet[Paper III]{castellano22subm} focuses on $z>9$.
-In total, 15 candidates were selected based on their colors and SNR, and additional 6 were included based on the photo-$z$ selection.
+Galaxies were selected based on color and photometric redshift criteria, as described in two companion papers.
+The $7<z <9$ sample is described by \citet[Paper X]{leethochawalit22}, while \citet[Paper III]{castellano22} focuses on $z>9$.
+In total, 14 candidates were selected based on their colors and signal-to-noise-ratio (SNR), and additional 5 were included based on the photo-$z$ selection.
 We refer to the two companion papers mentioned above for further details.
-Our total sample comprises 21 galaxies, spanning a range in redshfit from 6.7 to 12.3, with a median value of $\sim$8.4, over an effective area of 6.7 arcmin$^2$ (which is smaller than the NIRCam field of view due to non perfect overlap of the images in all bands).
+Our total sample comprises 19 galaxies, spanning a range in redshfit from 6.9 to 12.1, with a mean (median) value of $\sim$8.6 (8.1), over an effective area of $\sim$6.6 arcmin$^2$ (which is smaller than the NIRCam field of view due to non perfect overlap of the images in all bands).

+For one of the galaxies in our sample, namely GHZ2, the photometry has been calculated ad-hoc to avoid contamination from a bright close-by galaxy.
+The photometric measurement of this source is described in detail in \cite{castellano22}.